xxCodeGamerxx/pvz_tiktoklive/README.md

 A small modding project for setting up Plants Vs Zombies to react to TikTok Live's gifting/like/follower events.
 I was trying to get spawning zombies to work, but the only thing I ended up getting to work before giving up was change the sun count.

+THIS PROJECT ONLY WORKS WITH PVZ VERSION 1.0.0.1052

 ## How to set up

 Clone this project, then: